 Menopause is a difficult period in a woman's life.
-How to deal with physical and psychological discomfort, how to prevent osteoporosis, weight loss, hair loss, and discomfort during sex are issues that concern many women.
+How to deal with physical and psychological discomfort, how to prevent osteoporosis,

 The change is the end of reproductive age, but not life itself.
 It still can be active, creative, healthy, and sex can be pleasant.
 The main thing is to take timely measures to control the changes that have begun.
 So how to relieve perimenopause?
 First, you need to figure out why menopause occurs.